Home » All Recipes » Shrimp Pad Thai

 Instructions

-• Mix all of the sauce ingredients together.
+• In a bowl, mix all of the sauce ingredients together.
 Set aside.

-• Heat oil in a large wok.
-Add the onion, carrots and shrimp and fry, stirring with a wooden spoon until shrimp is cooked.
-Push everything to one side of the wok and place whisked eggs on the other side.
+• Push everything to one side of the wok and place the whisked eggs on the other side.
 Use the wooden spoon to stir and scramble the eggs then stir everything together.

-• Add the tofu, bean sprouts, sauce and noodles and cook for another 2 minutes, tossing to coat everything in sauce.
-Add the chives and peanuts.
-Remove from heat.
-Serve with lime wedges.
+• Add the tofu, bean sprouts, sauce and noodles to the wok and cook for another 2 minutes, tossing to coat everything in sauce.

 Note: Metric ingredient measurements are provided as a courtesy using a third-party calculator and are rounded to the nearest unit.
 The recipes provided on this site have not been tested with metric measurements and their accuracy cannot be verified.